leaf-ai/platform-services/README.md

 #### Using kops

-At the time this guide was updated kops 1.12 was released, if you are reading this guide in August of 2019 or later look for the release version of kops 1.12 or later.  kops for the AWS use case at the alpha is a very restricted use case for our purposes and works in a stable fashion.
 If you are using azure or GCP then options such as acs-engine, and skaffold are natively supported by the cloud vendors and written in Go so are readily usable and can be easily customized and maintained and so these are recommended for those cases.

+When using AWS the TLS certificates used to secure the connections to your AWS LoadBalancer will require that an ElasticIP is used.
+It is recommended that an ElasticIP is allocated for use and then your DNS entries on the domain registra are modified to used the IP as a registered host matching the LetsEncrypt certificate used.
+Using an ElasticIP allows the cluster to be regenerated and for the LoadBalancer to be reassociated with the IP whenever the cluster is regenerated.

-<pre><code><b>curl -LO https://github.com/kubernetes/kops/releases/download/1.12.9/kops-linux-amd64
+<pre><code><b>curl -LO https://github.com/kubernetes/kops/releases/download/1.15.0/kops-linux-amd64
 chmod +x kops-linux-amd64
 sudo mv kops-linux-amd64 /usr/local/bin/kops